CADViewer/cadviewer-tomcat-01/README.md

 ## Install

+### Windows:

-Windows:  Use as is.
+Use as is.

+### Linux:

-Linux:  In cadviewer/WEB-INF/web.xml, change all \<!-- --> settings strings for AX2022 executable, DwgMerge executable, and all cadviewer paths so they match the tomcat/webapps/ setting in Linux install environment.
+In cadviewer/WEB-INF/web.xml, change all \<!-- --> settings strings for AX2022 executable, DwgMerge executable, and all cadviewer paths so they match the tomcat/webapps/ setting in Linux install environment.

 Ensure ax2022_L64_xx_yy_zz has chmod 777 permissions.

-Ensure /cadviewer/converters/files/ folder and subfolders have full read and write permissions.
+Ensure /cadviewer/converters/files/ folder and all subfolders to this folder have full read and write permissions.